minha12/StyleID/README.md

 ## Installation

-We recommend to set-up the virual environment by Anaconda:
+We recommend to set up the virtual environment by Anaconda:

 ```
 conda env update -n styleid --file ./requirements.yaml